 Welcome to a tutorial on how to create an Excel file in Javascript.
 Yes, you read that right.
 We are referring to “browser Javascript”, and not the server-side NodeJS.
-The dark days have passed and it is actually possible to generate Excel files using client-side Javascript – Read on for the examples!
+The dark days have passed and it is actually possible to generate Excel files in Javascript:

 TABLE OF CONTENTS